 Below you will find tips and guidelines that we have selected to help you with the process of putting together your grant application.
 If you encounter other tips that might be useful to others please let us know by e-mailing a science or social sciences and humanities grants facilitator.

 SSHRC grants are highly competitive.
 Your chances for success will improve if you have a PhD, have published, have received research grants and have a CV that reflects your accomplishments.
-If your ultimate goal is a SSHRC grant a great way to get started is to apply first to a VIU internal award.
-If you wish to apply for a SSHRC grant check out the funding available at SSHRC to ensure that your project matches the intent and objectives of the program.
+If your ultimate goal is a SSHRC grant, a great way to get started is to apply first to a VIU internal award.
+If you wish to apply for a SSHRC grant, check out the funding available at SSHRC to ensure that your project matches the intent and objectives of the program.
 The two key funding areas of SSHRC that you may be interested in are:

-- Insight Grants: The Insight program aims to support and foster excellence in social sciences and humanities research intended to deepen, widen and increase our collective understanding of individuals and societies, as well as to inform the search for solutions to societal challenges.
-Insight grants support research excellence in the social sciences and humanities.
-Funding is available to both emerging and established scholars for long-term research initiatives.
+- Insight Program: The Insight program aims to support and foster excellence in social sciences and humanities research intended to deepen, widen and increase our collective understanding of individuals and societies, as well as to inform the search for solutions to societal challenges.
+Funding is available to both emerging (Insight Development Grant) and established (Insight Grant) scholars for long-term research initiatives.
 Insight Grants research initiatives may be undertaken by an individual researcher or a team of researchers working in collaboration.